namoopsoo/namoopsoo.github.io/_posts/2020-10-20-bike-share-learn-reboot.md

 4: 22-0, 0-5
 ```

+* Actually after picking these bins arbitrarily, I ended up also looking at the time of day histograms [here](https://github.com/namoopsoo/learn-citibike/blob/master/notes/2020-10-22-features-v3.md) and the peaks look close to what I had as a mental model in my mind.
+It might be interesting try some other bins at some point later.

 * One other new feature this time is the binary `weekday` feature, specifying weekday vs weekend.
 * The starting neighborhood one hot encoded was kept as an input.
 * Also last time around, the main model was a Random Forest classifier, but using XGBoost this time.